CameronDevine/StateMint/paper/paper.md

 Utilizing the advanced symbolic mathematics capabilities of Mathematica, a package was written to determine the dynamic system model.
 However, this requires students to purchase, install, and learn Mathematica, often with a considerable monetary investment and a learning curve.
-To mitigate these problems a web app was designed to allow students to use this tool without any knowledge of programming by allowing equations to be input in BASIC notation, similar to most scientific calculators.
+To mitigate these problems, a web app was designed to allow students to use this tool without any knowledge of programming by allowing equations to be input in BASIC notation, similar to most scientific calculators.
-To support this interface a Python package was written with the same functionality as the Mathematica package and run as an Amazon AWS Lambda function.
+To support this interface, a Python package was written with the same functionality as the Mathematica package and is deployed by the web app run as an Amazon AWS Lambda function.
 With the Lambda function running in the cloud this software can be used by any device with an internet connection and a web browser.

 # Web Interface